What is Kilifi’s infrastructure like?

 The infrastructure of Kilifi is well developed with:

-- Banks with ATMs (Barclays, Imperial Bank, Equity Bank, KCB)
+- Banks with ATMs (Barclays, DTB, Equity Bank, KCB)

-- Supermarkets including Tusky’s, local food markets (butchers, vegetable market), bottle shops, Italian Delicatessen, fresh juice stands, and more!
+- Supermarkets including Tusky’s, local food markets (butchers, vegetable marketS), bottle shops, fresh juice stands, and more!

 - Post office, internet cafes, hairdressers, weavers, tailors, carvers, mechanics, etc.